By Christian Munafo

 While even non-viable companies can attract significant capital in these environments, many are ultimately not likely to succeed.
 The companies that are the most likely to run on the rocks are those that have not demonstrated sustainable business models or an ability to retain customers at attractive margins, exhibit significant capital burn rates, and have inexperienced management that has not dealt with hardship.
 Others may be trying to innovate in highly crowded environments without clear differentiation, which is another warning sign.

 SUMMARY OF KEY POINTS

 - The private late-stage venture capital market has grown exponentially in size, number of companies, and sectors

-- COVID-19 pulled innovation forward, creating a boom in the application of technology to emerging areas such as industrial, transportation, healthcare and commercial services
+- COVID-19 pulled innovation forward, creating a boom in the application of technology across nearly all sectors of the economy including financial, security, healthcare, industrial, aerospace, and agriculture

-- Capital is pouring in through secondaries, SPACs, DPOs, IPOs and M&A
+- Capital has been pouring in through secondaries, SPACs, DPOs, IPOs and M&A

 - The market boom requires investors to exert discrimination, applying top down and bottom-up fundamental analysis to succeed